mermaidpurse/wrapsher/docs/roadmap.md

 ## Issues

-- Global variables must be protectable, which probably means some kind of file scoping or override assignment so that module settings can work.
-It can cause very very strange things to re-assign `list` to a different type for example.
+- Global variables should be protectable, which probably means some kind of file scoping or override assignment so that module settings can work (in other words, you should be able to assign a global "when you really mean to").
+But it can cause very strange things to re-assign `list` to a different type for example.
+But

 ## MVP

-- Implement module _init(), cohere with **test** module
+- Implement module _init(), cohere with **test** module (probably where externals checks happen).
-- Implement/document throw/catch error handling
+- Implement if-else-if
 - Reimplement test framework
 - Github actions for testing
 - Implement docs